Contents

 Total change

-Price fell from €133.30 to €55.04 with major drops at 8 annotated events.
+Price fell from €133.30 to €59.24 with major moves at 10 annotated events.

 Daily close (EUR) AI catalyst Operational catalyst